ScreenSafe – SCREEN INDUSTRY GUIDANCE – COVID-19 Protocols V4.0 UPDATE

-These two documents need to be read and utilised together.
+These documents need to be read and utilised together.
 These documents are intended to give Production Companies and HOD’s guidance and forms to manage Covid 19 on a working production.

 Each production is required to register with ScreenSafe – please read about these requirements carefully in the Protocols.